Frequently asked Questions

 What happens if the treated surface is damaged?

-Scratches and small marks do not reduce the efficacy of nanoYo nanoparticles.
-Usual effects of the weather do not wear away nanoYo.
-It can only be removed by extreme influences of continuing scouring with an abrasive product.
+Scratches and small marks do not reduce the efficacy of TiO2 nanoparticles.
+Usual effects of the weather do not wear away TiO2.
+It can only be removed by extreme influences of continuing scouring with an abrasive.

 Why haven't I heard of this before?